putlx/mgcrl/README.md

         output directory (default ".")
   -v string
         manga version

-Options for serve:
-  -f string
-        auto crawl manga according to the config file -l string
-        redirect log to file
 ```

 Option `-c` is followed by argument with the format of `from[:to][,from[:to]]...` where `from` and `to` can both be chapter title or index.